So, you only have a few days in the most beautiful place in the world?

 Don’t forget to grab some souvenirs and shaved ice at the Coconut Marketplace!

-Luau time!
-You NEED to go to a Luau if you have never been to one before.
+At night, we went to our hotels Luau, if you have never been to one before.
 The experience of Hawaii’s culture and food is actually indescribable.
 We were lucky that the hotel we stayed at hosted a Luau every few days so we walked downstairs to that one and it was so exciting.

 Friday – Going home…